Change Planning and Guidelines

 - Fixing a Bug provides a step-by-step workflow for fixing a simple bug.
 Of particular note is the list of noreg bug labels for changes which do not have regression tests.

 This is the list of steps which should be performed when fixing a small bug.
 Small bugs include typos in code or specification, algorithm improvements for correctness or performance, and code changes required to correctly implement the specification.

 Some steps refer to operations which can not be performed directly without the assistance of a Project Committer.
 For example, any changes to the bug database fall into this category.
 Since these steps are required, Contributors are urged to work with their Sponsors to complete these tasks.

 For the purposes of brevity this document will use the term "bug" to refer to both bugs and enhancements unless otherwise noted.
 Hence "fix for a bug" could also imply "implementation for an enhancement".

 - 1. Discuss the intended change

-- Send an e-mail to the appropriate development alias for the
+- Send an e-mail to the appropriate development mailing list for

 6543210: My favorite bug

 6543210is replaced with the actual bug id number or "[NEW BUG]" if the bug id is not known and